-3. Set the shelf on to the brackets and place the bracket retainer clip into slots on shelf.
-4. Push shelf light cords into plastic shelf cord retainer clip located on inside of shelf bracket.
-5. The shelf light cords are attached to the tower and there is no longer a female connector in the tower.
-Once the shelf is in the desired location, the shelf light cord can be plugged into the LED light.
+8. On cases built after 12/1/2022 the shelf light cords are attached to the tower and there is no longer a female connector in the tower.
+Once the shelf is in the desired location the shelf light cord can be plugged into the LED light.
 The shelf light cord is adjustable, the cord can be pushed into or pulled out of the tower to get desired length.
-6. Place extra cord into cord clip as shown to keep it out of the way.
+9. Place extra cord into cord clip as shown to keep it out of the way.

-7. Removal of shelving is performed by following steps in reverse order.
+- 1. 10.
+Removal of shelving is performed by following steps in reverse order.